-Young-only and in general, any young collection roughly takes time proportional to the size of the young generation, or more specifically the number of live objects within the collection set that needs to be copied.
-If the Evacuate Collection Set phase takes too long, then in particular the Object Copy sub-phase, decrease
+Young-only and, in general any young collection roughly takes time proportional to the size of the young generation, or more specifically, the number of live objects within the collection set that needs to be copied.
+If the Evacuate Collection Set phase takes too long, in particular, the Object Copy sub-phase, decrease

 -XX:G1NewSizePercent.
 This decreases the minimum size of the young generation, allowing for potentially shorter pauses.